oracle-samples/oltrain/OCNE/ocne.md

 <p><img id="ocne-podman" src="../common/images/OCNE-podman-section.png"></p>
 <h2>Videos</h2>

-Podman provides a lightweight utility to run and manage Open Container Initiative (OCI) compatible containers.
-A Podman deployment can re-use existing container images that are designed for Kubernetes, Oracle Container Runtime for Docker, and Oracle Cloud Native Environment.
+<p>Podman provides a lightweight utility to run and manage Open Container Initiative (OCI) compatible containers.
+A Podman deployment can re-use existing container images that are designed for Kubernetes, Oracle Container Runtime for Docker, and Oracle Cloud Native Environment.</p>

-The following videos will show how you can use Podman to pull container images and work with registries and storage.
-How you can manage container images, run containers and use Dockerfiles with Podman.
+<p>The following videos will show how you can use Podman to pull container images and work with registries and storage.
+How you can manage container images, run containers and use Dockerfiles with Podman.</p>

 <table width="500">
       <tr>